CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 The Citrine Platform is a powerful tool to analyze formulations data.
 A formulation is, generally speaking, a mixture of mixtures.
 Individual ingredients are mixed together to form more complex ingredients, which may themselves be mixed with other ingredients and/or mixtures, and so on.
-Generally, the top-level formulation has some properties that we with to optimize.
+Generally, the top-level formulation has some properties that we wish to optimize.
-The ingredients themselves may also have known properties, which are useful for understanding the properties of the top-level formulation.
+The ingredients themselves may also have known properties that are useful for understanding the properties of the top-level formulation.
 In addition, each mixing process may be characterized by attributes such as the temperature of a reaction vessel or the speed of a mixing element.

 The GEMD data model provides a way to record all of the information relevant to a formulations problem,